Overall Curriculum Intent

 - Implement a curriculum that is progressive throughout school.

 - Ensure planning is informed by and aligned with the National Curriculum.
-Teachers’ lesson design is influenced by the Chris Quigley scheme of work.
-They are trusted to enhance their lessons and make the teaching and learning of geography an enjoyable, creative, stimulating and memorable experience for pupils and teachers.
+Teachers’ lesson design is influenced by resources such as the Collin’s scheme.
+They are trusted to enhance their lessons and make the teaching and learning of geography an enjoyable, creative, stimulating and memorable experience for pupils.

 - Teachers cater for the varying needs of all learners, ensuring an appropriate level of challenge is available for all children, including those with SEND.